companieshouse/amzfsx-ontap-terraform/groups/nfs-fsx/README.md

-# chips-fsx - FSX storage for CHIPS
+# nfs-fsx - FSX storage for NFS
-Terraform for provisioning the FSX storage for CHIPS
+Terraform for provisioning the FSX storage for NFS